aisiri3/CapstoneGods/README.md

 # CapstoneGods
 ## Running on Windows laptop with CUDA
 To run Wav2Lip, you first need to install ffmpeg, make sure its path is added to the system environment variables and $PROFILE for powershell.
-You also need to install a torch version that is compatible with the CUDA version you're using (e.g. torch 2.1.0+cu121).
+You also need to install a torch version that is compatible with the CUDA version you're using.

+For capstone windows laptop, use:
+'''
+pip install torch==2.1.0+cu121 --index-url https://download.pytorch.org/whl/cu121
+'''

 Make sure that both ffmpeg and CUDA are activated from the terminal, otherwise the code won't run.

 To run the UI, create a virtual environment with Python 3.9 and activate it.